Ramón Montoya (baseball): Professional career

 Montoya started his professional career in 1961 as Rodolfo Montoya in the Diablos Rojos del México of the Mexican League, playing eight games.
 In 1962, Montoya registered using his real name and became the Diablos Rojos starting centerfielder, a position he held for the next 15 seasons with the México squad.

 In 1964, Montoya played in the Texas League for the El Paso Sun Kings, where he appeared in 90 games, but he had to return to Mexico due to a clavicle fracture.
 "Diablo" won four Mexican League championships with the Diablos Rojos, in 1968, 1973, 1974 and 1976.
 Montoya retired in 1976; that same year, his number, 32, was retired by the Diablos Rojos.

 Montoya also played thirteen seasons in the Mexican Pacific League (LMP), debuting in the 1961–62 season for the Naranjeros de Hermosillo.
 He also played for the Rieleros de Empalme, Algodoneros de Guasave, Yaquis de Obregón, Tomateros de Culiacán and Ostioneros de Guaymas.
 During the 1963–64 season, while playing for the Rieleros, Montoya set the LMP single season record for most hits, with 130; as of 2023, the record is still active.

-On 13 July 1990, Montoya was elected to the Mexican Professional Baseball Hall of Fame.
+On 13 July 1990, Montoya was elected to the Mexican Professional Baseball Hall of Fame alongside infielder Alfredo Ríos, umpire Amado Maestri, journalist Tomás Morales, and executive Alfonso Robinson Bours.
 Montoya is also part of his hometown's Mexicali Hall of Fame.

 During the seventies, the Diablos Rojos had a mascot named Ramoncito modelled after Montoya disguised as a red devil.
 The mascot made a comeback in 2024.